stllfe/spectic/readme.md

 - 🏎️ **validation is thorough, but stays out of your way:**
   Field-level constraints and spec-level (model) rules are always enforced at construction.
 Spec-level rules are designed for expressing invariants and dependencies *across fields*—not just single-attribute assertions, but real business/logic

-- ➗ **symbolic, not stringy:**
-  Rules use a pythonic, symbolic mini DSL `this` for writing interconnected constraints. `this` makes relationships in your data model readable, typo-resistant, and easily checkable by editors and static tools

 - 🧩 **bare and composable:**
   Spectic classes are plain, attrs-like models—no clutter, no hidden magic methods.
 All helpers for parsing, serializing, or checking are regular functions, not class mixins or hidden metaclasses